JeffreyThompson1/Project-2/README.md

 -The map was initialized to be centered on downtown Calgary ([lat, lon] = [51.0444, -114.0706])

--After selecting a date range, the Calgary Building Permits API was queried by correlating the selecting dates to the issueddate datafield
+-After selecting a date range, the Calgary Building Permits API was queried by correlating the selected dates to the issueddate datafield

 -Markers were created for each selected building permit using the lat/long data fields with popups bound to them including all required information as layed out in the lab handout